Birding · Fall Colors · Lake · River/Creek · Views · Wildflowers · Wildlife

 The Marl Lake Trail System is located in Higgins Lake State Park.
-It is a loop trail with 2 connectors that make it 3 loops of different lengths.
+It is a large loop with 2 shortcuts that allow you to trim the run to the right length for you.
 Much of the trail is near the edge of Marl Lake.
 Waterfowl and animals can be seen.
 The trail is wooded and scenic.

 Flora & Fauna

-Pine, maple, birch, hemlock and oak trees.
-Fern and wild berry bushes.
-The are has waterfowl and a wide variety of animals including deer, bear and bob cats.
+Pine, maple, birch, hemlock, oak, fern and wild berry bushes comprise the flora here.
+The area also has waterfowl and a wide variety of animals including deer, bear, and bobcats.